balfieri/cordic/README.md

 </p>

 <p>
-To build and run the test:
+To build and run the test on Linux, Cygwin, or macOS:
 </p>
 <pre>
 $ cd src